 After creating an accurate description of the job position in question, the next step entails attracting suitable candidates to apply.
 The method used by organizations to find potential hires may differ because of variations in company size and industry.
 The skills required, job role and seniority may also contribute to the method used by HR teams to look for suitable applicants.

 After identifying suitable candidates, HR teams need a way to keep track of the number of applicants and where they are in the recruitment process.
 They also must compare the experience and qualifications of suitable candidates and use that data to make informed decisions for the next stage of the recruitment process.
+Most HR teams find a talent acquisition solution to help keep everything organized.

 The interview process can easily become a logistical nightmare.
-It depends on the availability of the applicant, interviewer, HR personnel, line manager and other decision-makers in the organization.
+It depends on the availability of the applicant, interviewer, HR personnel, line manager, and other decision-makers in the organization.
 Interview schedules should be set up in such a way that they don't affect the primary workload of line managers and other personnel.

 After concluding the interview stage and getting the candidate best-suited for the position (you hope), the HR team still has to make an offer, generate contracts and other employment paperwork, negotiate terms and conditions, and agree on a start date.
 That is a great deal of work and will entail lots of information exchanges with the new employee.